niconical/niconical/README.md

 ```

-In 2023, I began to get involved in the open-source communities through [OSPP](https://summer-ospp.ac.cn/) and [GLCC](https://www.gitlink.org.cn/glcc), and in this process, I realized the great significance of contributing to open-source projects for me.
-So I hope to continue making contributions to open-source communities from this year onwards.

 - 🔭 I’m an intern at [Chinese Academy of Sciences](https://english.cas.cn/).
 - 🌱 I’m currently learning 🦀 Rust and ☕ Java
 - 🤗 Keep Coding!